yamchips/next-app/Learning-notes.md

 only downloads the content of the target page, not the navigation bar or global css that applies to every page

 pre-fetches links that are in the viewport

+As we navigate in our app, Next.js stores the payload of our pages in a cache on the client.
+This cache only exists in one session and clears when we do a full page reload.

+## Programmatic navigation

+Take user to a new page as a result of clicking a button or submitting a form.
+Here we turn /users/new/page.tsx into a client componet because we want to make a form on this page, and we cannot handle browser events in server component.

+When importing router, import it from next/navigation instead of next/router.
+The latter is the old version (page router).